RojanGamingYT/Discord-Username-Sniper/README.md

 ## 🥅 ・Goals
 ```
-・ 20 stars for Tool with proxy ❌
+・ 25 stars for Tool with proxy ❌

-・ 50 stars for Real Advanced gen ❌
+・ 50 stars for Advanced gen ❌

 ・ 100 stars for Better and Managed Generator ❌

-・ 1000 stars for Own Discord Platform ❌
 ```

 ## Installation